The State Heritage Office has moved to the restored Bairds Building at 491 Wellington Street, Perth.

 During the post World War II period, the Bairds Company decided to sell the Perth store.
 Myers purchased the building in 1969 and operated from the site until the development of Forrest Chase in 1989.

-Bairds Building is part of the one40william development, including Gordon Stphenson House, which is home to a range of State government departments, committed to working together to ensure a vibrant future for our heritage.
+Bairds Building is part of the one40william development, including Gordon Stephenson House, which is home to a range of State government departments, committed to working together to ensure a vibrant future for our heritage.

 Take a walk through the history of the Bairds Building.